 There is a list of eligible unauthorized surplus lines insurers that can be found using the Insurance Company Locator.
 Select the button titled "Surplus Lines Entities" in the box titled "Select an Entity List to Display" in order to pull up a list of these companies.
 Generally, the financial condition of eligible unauthorized insurers has been reviewed by DIFS at some point in the past and you and the organization requiring the bond may have greater options with regard to regulatory and legal avenues to dispute non-payment of claims and collect benefits that should be paid.

-If you have any questions, please call toll-free at 877-999-6442 and ask to speak with the Product Review Section analyst that handles surety and fidelity inquiries.
+If you have any questions, please call toll-free at 877-999-6442 and ask to speak with the Property and Casualty Section analyst that handles surety and fidelity inquiries.

 The answers provided are not meant to be a substitute for legal advice.